oddbird/oddleventy/content/blog/2022/dependabot-single-pull-request-python.md

-At OddBird we decided to leverage [GitHub Actions](https://github.com/features/actions) to produce a pull request with all Python dependencies updated at once.
+At OddBird we decided to leverage [GitHub Actions](https://github.com/features/actions) to produce a pull request with all dependencies updated at once.
 We have created a workflow that runs every Monday in the early morning.
 By the time we start our work day the pull request has been opened and we can merge it right away if all tests pass, or debug any issues introduced by upstream breaking changes.
 We also have the option of [running the workflow on demand](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow)